Aeva Technologies Inc. (AEVA) Shares Down Despite Recent Market Volatility

 Sponsored

-The average price estimated by analysts for AEVA is $2.75, which is $1.81 above than the current price.
-The public float for AEVA is 127.73M, and at present, short sellers hold a 4.42% of that float.
-The average trading volume of AEVA on April 06, 2023 was 1.25M shares.
+The average price point forecasted by analysts for Aeva Technologies Inc. (AEVA) is $2.75, which is $1.84 above the current market price.
+The public float for AEVA is 127.73M, and currently, short sellers hold a 4.42% ratio of that float.
+The average trading volume of AEVA on April 12, 2023 was 1.21M shares.

 AEVA’s Market Performance